JeffersonLab/smoothness-template/README.md

 ---

 ## Overview
 A Repo Template for web apps at JLab.
 This repo is intended to be used at new repository creation time to bootstrap new web app projects.
 Once a new repo is created from this one, a bunch of search and replace is used to rename everything needed for the new app.
 When viewing this repo in GitHub, click the "Use this template" button to create a new repo.
-Then search for `template` and replace with your app name.
+Then search the code for `template` and replace with your app name.

 ## Quick Start with Compose
 1. Grab project